Heapy/kotbot/core-gen/src/main/resources/latest.md

 * The API currently supports only the following named HTML entities: &lt;, &gt;, &amp; and &quot;.
 * Use nested pre and code tags, to define programming language for pre entity.
 * Programming language can't be specified for standalone code tags.
+* A valid emoji must be used as the content of the tg-emoji tag.
+The emoji will be shown instead of the custom emoji in places where a custom emoji cannot be displayed (e.g., system notifications) or if the message is forwarded by a non-premium user.
+It is recommended to use the emoji from the emoji field of the custom emoji sticker.
+* Custom emoji entities can only be used by bots that purchased additional usernames on Fragment.

 ###### Markdown style